The Encounter scheme offers cross-cultural placements for young people and encourages reflective engagement in mission.

 The Centre encourages a deeper understanding of the worldwide and missionary nature of the Christian Church.
 It maintains a distinctive balance between study and engagement.
 The staff welcome members of the public, students and researchers to use its resources.

 Cambridge Centre for Christianity Worldwide is an associate member of the Cambridge Theological Federation.
-Its director is affiliated to the Divinity Faculty of Cambridge University.
+Its Director is affiliated to the Divinity Faculty of Cambridge University.

 Name Change For HMC

-CCCW Library and Archives closure
+CCCW Library and Archives opening

 CCCW WW1 archives

 A small selection of WW1 archive material has been added to the CCCW website.
 To view please click he...